carriercomm/go-to/ProjectReport.md

 #### Windows Azure

-* Built-in monitoring into CLoud Service
+* Built-in monitoring into Cloud Service

 * Documentation is Windows specific.
 API not exposed and documented in Python Client